JoshAaronLevy/midnight-express/README.md

 ## Prompts

 1. Name your project

-1. Create a custom initial route name
+2. Create a custom initial route name

-   a.
-This creates an example route with base API calls
+   1. This creates an example route with base API calls

-   b.
-Default is 'puppies'
+   2. Default is 'puppies'

-1. Choose a data source
+3. Choose a data source

-⋅⋅1.
-'Static JSON' will generate a JSON file with sample data ⋅⋅1.
-'Database' will allow you to select a database to include in the dependencies ⋅⋅1.
-'Both' will create a JSON file and initialize database prompts
+   1. 'Static JSON' will generate a JSON file with sample data

+   2. 'Database' will allow you to select a database to include in the dependencies

+   3. 'Both' will create a JSON file and initialize database prompts

-1. Choose a database type (if selected either 'Database' or 'Both' as the data source) ⋅⋅1.
-Select either 'SQL' or 'NoSQL'
+4. Choose a database type (if selected either 'Database' or 'Both' as the data source)

+   1. 'SQL'

+   2. 'NoSQL'

-1. Choose one of the following SQL databases (if 'SQL' was selected as the database type) ⋅⋅1.
-PostgreSQL
+5. Choose one of the following SQL databases (if 'SQL' was selected as the database type)

+   1. PostgreSQL

-⋅⋅1.
-SQLite
+   2. SQLite

-⋅⋅1.
-MySQL
+   3. MySQL

-⋅⋅1.
-MariaDB
+   4. MariaDB

-⋅⋅1.
-Other (Skips install, in case desired database is not in the list)
+   5. Other (Skips install, in case desired database is not in the list)

-1. Choose a NoSQL database (if 'NoSQL' was selected as the database type) ⋅⋅1.
-MongoDB
+6. Choose a NoSQL database (if 'NoSQL' was selected as the database type)

+   1. MongoDB

-⋅⋅1.
-Other (Skips install, in case desired database is not in the list)
+   2. Other (Skips install, in case desired database is not in the list)

-1. Implement testing library with one of the following ⋅⋅1.
-Mocha/Chai
+7. Implement testing library with one of the following

+   1. Mocha/Chai

-⋅⋅1.
-Jest
+   2. Jest

-⋅⋅1.
-None
+   3. None